Nuitka/Nuitka/README.txt

 test_gc: Remove use of sys._getframe and test that checks gc very fragile way.

-test_grammer: Remove test that uses extended slices.
-Problem with comparison chains that use "in", unrealistic code not yet done.
+test_grammer: Problem with comparison chains that use "in", unrealistic code not yet done.
 Same with nested assignments that each unpack.
 Removed these statements from the test.
 Also removed testFuncDef parts that use func_code to test things.
 Also removed try: continue finally: test, we are not correct there, finally is not executed in that case.

 test_hotshot: remove test that attempts to get line numbers from